SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 Optionally a string for the custom header can be added to the input that changes the header line of each file.
 By default the name in the header is the same name as the original datafile (fastq file), but this can be a long and unclear name.
 Therefore, it can be useful to change this when the bed or wig files are used for other analysis tools that use the name stated in the header, for example the [genome browser](#genome-browser).
+If no custom header is provided, the original header is used.
 Also the names of the chromosomes are the names that are used in the reference genome (see [satay.sh notes](#notes) for more explanation).
-In this function these names are replaced by roman numerals what is more commonly used.
+In this function these names are replaced by roman numerals which is more commonly used.

 Sometimes insertions can be mapped outside chromosomes (i.e. the insertion position of a read is larger than the length of the chromosome it is mapped to).
 The reason for this result is unclear, but is likely to be the result of either the alignment or transposon mapping in the processing workflow.
-It can cause issues with downstream analysis tools and therefore this function remove those reads.
+It can cause issues with downstream analysis tools and therefore this function removes those reads.
 The removed reads are shown in the terminal where the python script runs.
 Check that only few reads are removed.

-Finally, when the `split_chromosomes` argument is set to True, separate files are created with the contents of each individual chromosome.
+Finally, when the `split_chromosomes` argument is set to True, separate files are created with the contents of each individual chromosome in bed or wig format.
 These files are stored in a dedicated folder with the same name as the bed or wig file with the extension `_chromosomesplit`.
 In this folder the files are stored, again with the same name as the input bed or wig file with roman numeral as extension indicating from which chromosome it stores the information.